top of page

 When Would I need one?

 For many people, this is an intimidating luxury that may not be the right fit for their new home or addition.
-But architects do so much more than high design of luxury skyscrapers We help our clients make designs that can pass building permit inspection, navigate local codes, and efficiently lay out their plans without all the fat.
+But architects do so much more than high design of luxury skyscrapers We help our clients make designs that can pass building permit inspection, navigate local codes, and efficiently lay out plans for high quality desirable homes at any price point.

-Yes often local jurisdictions require a design professional by law, whether that is an architect and or engineer.
+Yes, often local jurisdictions require a design professional by law, whether that is an architect and or engineer in order to obtain a building permit.

-By far, the number one value-added proposition I try to provide my clients is to help my client navigate the process of design and permitting as a holistic approach.
+By far, the number one value-added proposition I try to provide my clients is to help them navigate the process of design and permitting as a holistic approach.
 We don't just leave once the design is finished.

 Our process starts with figuring out if the project is even feasible on the land or the existing home they have.